dsyannem/git-practice/README.md

-Hello, this is my practice repository!
+# Hello, this is my practice repository!
-Heading 2
+## Edited the heading.